-- (D) Expiration of Time.
+- (C) No Majority.
+In the case of no majority on any fault zone of a one-foot crossing, the crossing shall score as a one-foot crossing. - (D) Expiration of Time.
 The end of scoring zone shall be determined by a majority of two or more Event Judges agreeing on the same zone. - (1) In the case of three Event Judges recording three different zones for the end of scoring zone, the end of scoring zone shall be determined from video review. - (2) Where video is not available for review, the end of scoring zone shall be determined by the highest zone that has an agreement between two Event Judges.